durner/yolo-autonomous-drone/README.md

 YOLO Autonomous Drone - Deep Learning Person Detection
 ===================

-The YOLO Drone localizes and follows people.
+The YOLO Drone localizes and follows people with the help of the YOLO Deep Network.
 Since in many scenes more than one person might be in the picture we added special person features to detect the right person.
-An easy solution was the colour of the person's shirt.
-Hence, we require the "operator" of the drone to have a yellow shirt.
+An convinient solution was the colour of the person's shirt.
+Hence, we require the "operator" of the drone to wear a yellow shirt.

-[TOC]

 ## Requirements
 To run this project Keras and Theano are needed for the deeplearning part.
 Furthermore a working libardrone must be installed.
 For shirt detection opencv must be installed on the system.